MakotoE/cs360-notes/README.md

   - The page directory stores a prefix and the page table identifier with a valid bit
   - Each page table fits in a page
   - Only allocates enough page tables for used space
-  - There is a trade off of necessitating a second load
+  - There is a trade off of requiring two reads
   - Example virtual address:
   ```
     8 7 6 5 4 3 2 1 0